wyzjack/MRMGA4VAD/README.md

 ### Prepare data

-Follow the intructions in [VEC repo](https://github.com/yuguangnudt/VEC_VAD) to download and organize Avenue and ShanghaiTech datasets.
+Follow the intructions in [code of VEC](https://github.com/yuguangnudt/VEC_VAD) to download and organize Avenue and ShanghaiTech datasets.

 ### Environment setup